rh-telco-tigers/NetSentinel/README.md

-## NetSentinel
+### NetSentinel

-NetSentinel is a next-generation network intrusion detection system designed specifically for telecom environments.
-It combines predictive AI and generative AI (`google-flan-t5` or `Mistral-7B`, support both), observability, and agent-based architecture to report core network events.
-Currently a proof of concept using simulated data, NetSentinel is designed to integrate with tools like Zeek and Suricata in the future.
-Deployed on Red Hat OpenShift, NetSentinel integrates multiple specialized agents and Slack-based chatbot functionality, allowing telecom operators to interact with the system in real-time.
+NetSentinel is an AI-powered chatbot platform integrated with Slack, showcasing the potential of predictive analysis, generative AI and Natural Language Understanding (NLU) for advanced use cases.
+Designed as a versatile proof of concept, it demonstrates attack detection and response using mock data.
+While initially focused on network intrusion detection, and communication with OCP API and Prometheus API, its flexible architecture supports use cases across industries, from customer support to billing inquiries.

+NetSentinel's future vision includes integrating human agents into workflows, allowing users to escalate queries that the AI cannot answer.
+Agents could range from document processors to knowledge base managers or balance inquiry handlers, showcasing the system's adaptability to various operational needs.

-## Key Components and Features:
+### Key Components and Features:

-- **Agent-Based Architecture:** NetSentinel’s modular design enables seamless scalability and customization, with four primary agents:

-  - **NLU Agent:** Interprets human intent and extracts key information, enabling operators to engage with NetSentinel through natural language on Slack.
+- **Generative and Predictive AI:** Powered by `granite-8b-code-instruct-128k`, the system identifies and classifies potential anomalies while handling complex queries.

+- **Slack Chatbot Integration:** Users can interact with the chatbot through Slack, asking queries like "List all network events identified as attacks" or "Check network traffic metrics" and receiving instant, AI-driven or API-driven responses.

+- **Future-Ready Human-in-the-Loop Design:** Though not currently implemented, the architecture envisions seamless escalation to human agents for cases requiring specialized intervention.

+- **Multi-Agent Architecture:**
+  - **NLU Agent:** Processes natural language queries to extract user intent and actionable data.
-  - **Predictive Analysis and Generative Model:** Uses AI-powered classification to detect network anomalies and handle network-related queries, offering telecom-specific security insights.
+  - **Predictive and Generative Agents:** Detect anomalies and respond to network or general queries.
-  - **OpenShift API Agent:** Executes operational commands on OpenShift (list/create network policies, check pods compliance, etc), ensuring a swift response to network issues.
+  - **OpenShift API Agent:** Executes operational commands like listing network policies or checking pod compliance in an OpenShift environment.
-  - **Prometheus Agent:** Provides observability, running PromQL queries to monitor traffic and health metrics across RAN and core networks.
+  - **Prometheus Agent:** Enables observability, running PromQL queries to monitor metrics.

-- **Slack Chatbot Integration:** NetSentinel’s chatbot allows telecom operators to ask questions like "List all attacks from the last hour" or "Is there suspicious activity from IP 192.168.1.1?" and receive immediate real-time responses.
+### Use Case Versatility:

+NetSentinel's design extends beyond telecom.
+The framework can be adapted to create:

+- Customer support chatbots
+- Billing inquiry handlers
+- Document processing agents
+- Knowledge base assistants
+- And more, with minimal customization.

 ### Demo Highlights:

-- Real-time AI-driven network classification and anomaly detection
+- Showcases AI-driven attack detection using simulated data
-- Interactive Slack-based querying for seamless operator interaction
+- Demonstrates interactive Slack-based querying for various scenarios
-- Comprehensive observability and traffic monitoring via Prometheus and OpenShift integration

-NetSentinel delivers an adaptable security solution for telecom providers, blending observability, predictive AI, and hands-on network management to protect RAN and core infrastructure.
+- Highlights adaptability for industry-specific use cases, such as customer service or network operations

+NetSentinel offers a glimpse into the future of AI-enhanced operational workflows, emphasizing adaptability, scalability, and real-time response for diverse applications.

 ## Order OpenShift Environment